AdityaSripal/DiversifyOrder/README.md

 [Join us on our chat](https://chat.dharma.io) for any technical or general questions.

 > [Dharma](https://dharma.io) is a protocol for generic tokenized debt issuance and fundraising on blockchains supporting requisite smart contract functionality (i.e. EVM blockchains).
 For a full description of the protocol's mechanics, a thorough overview can be found in the [Dharma Protocol Whitepaper](https://whitepaper.dharma.io/).

+This repository allows a creditor to send his Dharma token to a smart contract that will divest his order for him.
+By allowing other investors to take a share of the profits, the creditor can lower his risk and use the extra money to fund other debt orders.
+Thus diversifying his portfolio.

 ### Setup
 ---------------